-Activity Evidence that supports this approach Challenge number(s) addressed Improve language skills for all pupils but particularly those with SLCN and/or who are in the early stages of English language acquisition by ensuring that all staff have the necessary skills to develop language through quality interactions and/or intervention The SEND Code of Practice states that: "Early action to address identified needs is critical to the future progress and improved outcomes that are essential in helping the child to prepare for adult life" Research shows that by promoting positive adult-child interactions, indirect interventions create a prime communicative environment for the child (Law et al.,2017) 1, 2, 3, 5, 6 Maintain a ratio higher of staff to children that is beyond the statutory requirement in order to facilitate small group interventions and 1:1 support when necessary Quality interventions are put in place to support closing the gaps between early years pupil premium children and non- early years pupil premium children whilst maintaining quality first teaching for all.
+Activity Evidence that supports this approach Challenge number(s) addressed Improve language skills for all pupils but particularly those with SLCN and/or who are in the early stages of English language acquisition by ensuring that all staff have the necessary skills to develop language through quality interactions and/or intervention The SEND Code of Practice states that: "Early action to address identified needs is critical to the future progress and improved outcomes that are essential in helping the child to prepare for adult life" Research shows that by promoting positive adult-child interactions, indirect interventions create a prime communicative environment for the child (Law et al., 2017) 1, 2, 3, 5, 6 Maintain a ratio higher of staff to children that is beyond the statutory requirement in order to facilitate small group interventions and 1:1 support when necessary Quality interventions are put in place to support closing the gaps between early years pupil premium children and non- early years pupil premium children whilst maintaining quality first teaching for all.
 SEND children are supported with 1:1 support where necessary until high needs funding is secured enabling them to begin to follow the routines and expectations of the nursery.
 1, 2, 3, 5, 6 Enhancement of curriculum planning and teaching of the prime areas to ensure that all children have equal access to an ambitious curriculum.
 The DfE have published "bit-size" training modules to target each of the EYFS areas.
 Used as a springboard to ensure high quality teaching and interactions as well as enhance environments.
 Series of workshops for parents.
-1, 2, 3, 5, 6,7 All staff trained to deliver Attention Autism "Bucket Time" to support the development of children's listening and attention skills.
-Local Authority SEND advisor is accredited trainer.
-Positive results from the Bucket Time approach have been observed in nursery over last two years.
-Increased number of SEND children therefore an additional number of staff are required for the delivery of the intervention.
-1, 2, 3, 5, 6
+Work with independent early years consultant to upskill staff in questioning 1, 2, 3, 5, 6 Quality CPD to meet statutory requirements and to enhance curriculum knowledge Yearly subscription to SCHOOT - online CPD platform 1, 2, 3, 5, 6